 And again, whereas Gammell imagines a urinal to be scatological, for Spalding it now appears to be sexual, even “magisterially” sexual, when just previously it had been both Buddha and Madonna.
 Maybe a few more eggs won’t matter, because surely this must all be a joke? .

 Paragraph 2.
 In fact Thompson failed to demonstrate that the handwriting was the Baroness’s in his previous letter.
-(Just as he has failed to demonstrate why she was submitting a supposedly militant feminist artwork under a pseudonym, let alone a male one.)
+(Just as he has failed to show why she was submitting a supposedly militant feminist artwork under a pseudonym, let alone a male one.)
 That the label and the signature on Fountain are in different hands is irrelevant, Duchamp was disguising a pseudonymous submission.
 Hugnet’s attribution in 1932 was preceded by Picabia’s in 1919, and by another we have challenged Thompson to find (he too has not read our original text it seems).
 And according to Irene Gammel in the article Thompson is responding to, the Baroness herself referred to it twice in the early 1920s, in a painting and a poem, and both times in the context of Duchamp rather than herself.

 When we entered this dispute, we assumed there must be some evidence to support its basic premise.
 Having soon realised that both of these party’s arguments were based only on speculation and wishful thinking, we then hoped to draw them into a reasonable debate.
-Finally, after much prodding, they at least replied, but only to repeat their now disproven arguments and to ignore inconvenient questions they should have been able easily to answer if their version of events were correct.
-We have concluded that they are well aware they do not have any actual evidence to support their accusations, and thus, since they will not engage meaningfully with specific critiques, all rational discourse has reached its logical conclusion.
+Finally, after much prodding, they at least replied, but only to continuously repeat their now disproven arguments and to ignore inconvenient questions they should have been able easily to answer if their version of events were correct.
+We have concluded that they are well aware they do not have any actual evidence to support their accusations, and since they will not engage meaningfully with specific critiques, all rational discourse has reached its logical conclusion.

 Gammel’s position is more nuanced, but the central tenet of her version is not supported by any evidence so far as we can see, and to be taken seriously she really should produce some, Baudrillardian simulacra just will not suffice!